mcboyd-bu/Website/docs/labs/lab2.rst

 Jupyter Notebook
 """"""""""""""""

-Work through the `lab 2 Jupyter notebook <https://github.com/MITLLRacecar/Student/blob/master/labs/lab2/lab2.ipynb>`_ on the car.
+Work through the `lab 2 Jupyter notebook <https://github.com/MITLLRacecar/Student/blob/master/labs/lab2/lab2.ipynb>`_ (``labs/lab2/lab2.ipynb``).
 This Jupyter notebook will help you experiment with image processing and build up functions that you will need for the main challenges.

+See :ref:`jupyter` for instructions on how to use the Jupyter Notebook with RacecarSim or a physical RACECAR-MN.

-Warm Up: Smoother Line Following
+Lab 2A - Line Following
-""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""

 Open the racecar directory on your computer in Visual Studio Code.
-The starter code for lab 2 (``labs/lab2/lab2.py``) instructs the car to to follow a blue line.
+The starter code for lab 2A (``labs/lab2/lab2a.py``) instructs the car to to follow a blue line.
 However, this implementation is very jerky.

 Replace the ``TODO: (warm up)`` comment with code that allows the car to follow a blue line more smoothly.

-Main Challenge 1: Color Priority
-""""""""""""""""""""""""""""""""

 Replace the ``TODO: (challenge 1)`` comments with code that allows the car to follow lines of the following colors with the following priorities: